Nolan County Vehicle Impound Guide

 After 30 Days

-In Texas, if a vehicle remains unclaimed for a certain period (typically 30 days), the impound lot can initiate a lien sale.
-This means they can sell your car to recover the unpaid fees.
-Don't let this happen.
+In Texas, if a vehicle remains unclaimed for an extended period (typically 30 days), the impound lot has the right to initiate a lien sale.
+This means they can sell your vehicle to recover the unpaid towing and storage fees.
+Do not let it reach this point.
+Contact the impound lot as soon as possible to make arrangements for retrieving your vehicle.

 If You Can't Afford the Fees